Updated February 2023

 201 15th St., NE

-Champagne-flavored milk chocolate truffles and buttery sea salt-chocolate caramels are delicious from this DC shop, as are nostalgic treats like Belgian chocolate fudge and chocolate-covered Oreos.
+Champagne-flavored milk chocolate truffles and chocolate caramel clouds are delicious from this DC shop, as are decadent treats like giant peanut butter cups and chocolate-covered Oreos.
 If your Valentine isn’t a chocolate fiend, there are plenty of other kinds of candy to pick from.

 The Chocolate House